BUILDING INFORMATION MODELLING - 2020/1

 |Examination||EXAMINATION (2 HOURS)||50|

-The assessment strategy is designed to provide students with the opportunity to demonstrate knowledge and understanding of the fundamentals behind BIM and its applications in infrastructure engineering (LO 1 and 2) through a 2 hour unseen examination.
-LO’s 3 and 4 are assessed through the coursework.
+The assessment strategy is designed to provide students with the opportunity to demonstrate knowledge and understanding of the fundamentals behind BIM and its impacts in the life cycle of building assets including design, construction, operation and demolition (LO 1 and 2) through a 2 hour examination.
+LO’s 3, 4, 5 and 6 are assessed through the coursework.

 Thus, the summative assessment for this module consists of: